11 Fun Winter Activities With Dogs That Will Have You Both Howling With Joy

 Winter activities with dogs don't have to be complicated—with the right amount of good cheer, anything becomes a fun game.
 Create a race track in the snow for their zoomies, drop down and do snow angels, or what the heck, let 'em eat a few muzzles of snow.
 "Even tossing snow powder into the air for your dog to catch can be a great way to go outside and blow off some steam," Kelley says.

 8. Snow Digging

-Kelley ventures out with Vista, his red Doberman pinscher, whenever they have a chance for winter fun!
-In this photo, Vista keeps a keen eye on Kelley's other hand, as she's eager for him to throw the snowball he has so she can jump and nom on it!
+Kelley ventures out with Vista, his red Doberman pinscher, whenever they have a chance for winter fun.
+In this photo, Vista keeps a keen eye on Kelley's other hand, as she's eager for him to throw the snowball so she can jump and nom on it.

 Cozy Indoor Winter Activities With Your Dog

 Maybe your Fido isn't a fan of snow and cold.
 And there will certainly be times when you don't even want to step outside for her required tinkle or boom, much less romp around.
 Safe temperatures for winter fun matter, so take a peek at our handy guide for tips as to when it's too cold for dogs to be playing outdoors on a frigid day.